ava-labs/avalanchego/vms/platformvm/warp/README.md

 1. Gather signatures of the message M from N validators (assume N validators meets the required threshold of stake on the destination chain)
 2. Aggregate the N signatures into a multi-signature
 3. Look up the canonical validator set at the P-Chain height where the message will be verified
-4. Encode the selection of N validators included in the signature out of the canonical validator set as a BitSet
+4. Encode the selection of the N validators included in the signature in a bitset
-5. Construct the Signed Message with the aggregate signature, BitSet, and the Unsigned Message
+5. Construct the Signed Message from the aggregate signature, bitset, and unsigned message

 ## Verifying / Receiving an Avalanche Warp Message